cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 PubkeyAuthOptions verify-required
 ```

-Finally you would issue a restart of the sshd daemon:
+Finally, you would issue a restart of the sshd daemon.

 ```bash
 systemctl restart ssh
 ```

 ## SSH Agent

-You do not need to use the ssh agent, but if you do want to use it you can dot hat by:
+You do not need to use the ssh agent, but if you do want to use it, you can do that by:
 ```bash
 killall ssh-agent
 eval $(ssh-agent)